 • Gain experience teaching higher grade levels.

-• Complete a certification in educational technology.
+• Wrap up a document in educational technology.

 Long-term (3-5 years):